f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 - TRANSPORT-ADDRESS-MIB

 MIBs can be downloaded directly from the F5OS layer starting in F5OS-C v1.5.x.
 From the webUI of the system controller, you can go to the **System Settings > File Utilities** page.
 Then, from the **Base Directory** drop down box select the **mibs** directory to download the MIB files.
+There are two separate MIB files: NetSNMP and F5OS MIBs for the controller.
+Download both MIB files and extract them to see the individual MIB files.

 .. image:: images/velos_monitoring_snmp/image1.png
   :align: center